kskjerve/mmm-suncalc/README.md

 ## Installation

-Go to your MagicMirror folder.
+Go to your MagicMirror's modules folder.

-`cd MagicMirror`
+`cd MagicMirror/modules`

 Clone the repository